it-blueprints/sysagent/README.md

   @Override
   public JobPipeline getPipeline() {
-    // Your job pipeline i.e. the sequence of steps goes here
+    // Your job pipeline i.e. the sequence of steps goes here (see below) }
-    // Will populate this once we have defined the steps of the job }
 }
 ```